Statement on Professional Ethics

 Revised November 1, 2009

-Members of the Association of American Geographers recognize that the conduct of geographic research and analysis, as well as the transmission of geographic theories, concepts, and information, involves a wide variety of ethical considerations.
+Members of the American Association of Geographers recognize that the conduct of geographic research and analysis, as well as the transmission of geographic theories, concepts, and information, involves a wide variety of ethical considerations.
 Careful, active examination of those considerations is likely to promote professionalism and courtesy in interactions among geographers and to enhance the positive impacts of the research, teaching, and service undertaken by geographers.
 The strength of this statement rests on the discussion and reflection it generates, and the careful approach to professional activities it encourages.

 No one statement can possibly cover the range of ethical matters confronted by geographers.
 The activities and styles of geographers are diverse, as are the contexts within which they practice their craft.
 Thus, any statement that seeks to be comprehensive will inevitably fail.
 At the same time, there are a variety of arenas in which professional geographers work that raise basic ethical considerations; to say nothing about these is to ignore their ethical dimensions.
 This statement sets forth principles that speak to some of the (often overlapping) arenas in which professional geographers find themselves.
 The principles should be seen as starting points for consideration of the ethical issues attendant to these and other arenas of professional activity.